Colm Wilkinson: Life and career

 Wilkinson also featured as Dr. Jekyll/Mr. Hyde in the original Jekyll and Hyde concept album.

 By 1977, Wilkinson released his own eponymous album, in his childhood home in Ireland, where he was known as "C.T.
 Wilkinson".
 The album charted in the Irish Charts for eight weeks at Number 1.

 After his successful solo LP, Wilkinson began to prepare actively for vocal competitions.
 This led to his eventual representation of Ireland in the Eurovision Song Contest in 1978 with "Born to Sing", earning fifth place in the European competition for his efforts.

 Wilkinson starred in Voices, a musical based on the life and times of Joan of Arc, which went on stage at the Olympia Dublin in 1984.
 The show's music and lyrics were written by Derry-based composer, Tommy "TC" Doherty, with the single "Child of Destiny" being released at the time and now available on iTunes.

 In 1985, he collaborated with Andrew Lloyd Webber once again, originating the role of The Phantom in The Phantom of the Opera at the Sydmonton workshop.
 Wilkinson was offered the role for the show's debut on the West End, but instead chose to play Jean Valjean in Les Misérables.

 The London production of Les Misérables opened in October 1985, and transferred to Broadway in March 1987.
 Originally, the American Actors' Equity Association refused to allow Wilkinson to play the part of Valjean in New York, due to its strict policy of hiring only American actors unless an actor outside America was an international star.
 At this, producer Cameron Mackintosh refused to open the show unless Wilkinson played Valjean, and Actors' Equity relented.
 Wilkinson took the lead role despite the temporary setback.
 He won the Helen Hayes Award, the Outer Critics Circle Award, and the Theatre World Award for his performance; he was nominated for the Tony Award and Drama Desk Award for Best Actor in a Musical.

 In 1989, Wilkinson relocated his family to Toronto, Ontario, Canada, when he was offered the title role in the original Toronto production of The Phantom of the Opera playing at the Pantages Theatre (now Ed Mirvish Theatre).
 He has lived in Toronto ever since, and became a Canadian citizen in the early 2000s.
+In 1992, an arbitrator for Actor's Equity found that Wilkinson had used "excessive roughness" on his Phantom co-star Rebecca Caine, based on her testimony and witness accounts that he had repeatedly hurt her onstage and once severely sprained her wrist, which had to be put in a brace, resulting in her dismissal from the show.